stefanvlahov/100-days-of-code/log.md

 **Link to work:** GitHub Repo: https://github.com/stefanvlahov/multiplication-table

+### Day 4: January 7, 2017

+**Today's Progress**: Aspect Oriented Spring Framework in Java

+**Thoughts:** Today I read about Aspects in Spring (Spring in Action book).
+I also coded a small demo showing how aspects are used to create certain actions (logging or otherwise) in a small Spring Boot app.

+**Link to work:** GitHub Repo: https://github.com/stefanvlahov/aspects

 <!-- ### Day 0: February 30, 2017 (Example 1)
 ##### (delete me or comment me out)